5 Ways to Spruce up Your LinkedIn Profile as a Recruiter

 A great way to immediately make your profile stand out is to add a background image.

-Make it your company logo, a photo of your office building, or maybe a sophisticated office-related image like a desk workspace, a cup of coffee, or a stack of books.
+Make the image work-relevant by using your company logo, a photo of your office building, or maybe a sophisticated office-related image like a desk workspace, a cup of coffee, or a stack of books.

 You can even add images that reflect the industry you specialize in.
 For instance, if you recruit in healthcare your background image could be a stethoscope, or a stock image of smiling doctors.
 This conveys dedication to your target candidates.

-One recruiter has a collage that includes the pictures of more than 50 people she has placed!
+I've even seen one recruiter who has a collage that includes the pictures of more than 50 people she has placed!
 Talk about social proof!

 5. Get Recommendations from Past Candidates

 Most of us like to read reviews on items before purchasing them.
 We want to know what others think before we buy a product ourselves.